cowwoc/requirements.java/README.md

 * [GlobalRequirements](https://cowwoc.github.io/requirements.java/8.0.5/docs/api/com.github.cowwoc.requirements.java/com/github/cowwoc/requirements/java/GlobalRequirements.html)
 * [ThreadRequirements](https://cowwoc.github.io/requirements.java/8.0.5/docs/api/com.github.cowwoc.requirements.java/com/github/cowwoc/requirements/java/ThreadRequirements.html)

-The first three methods are designed to be statically imported from `DefaultRequirements`.
+The first four methods are designed to be statically imported from `DefaultRequirements`.

+See the [API documentation](https://cowwoc.github.io/requirements.java/8.0.5/docs/api/) for more details.

 ## Best practices

-* Use `requireThat()` for public APIs to give users superior feedback when something goes wrong.
+* Use `requireThat()` to verify pre-conditions of public APIs.
-* Use `assertThat()` for private APIs and to verify code assumptions.
+* Use `assertThat()` to verify object invariants and method post-conditions.
   This results in excellent performance when assertions are disabled.
   Have your cake and eat it too!
 * Prefer `assertThat()` to `assert`.
-It has a slightly higher overhead, but most applications fail to catch or log `AssertionError` (that is thrown by `assert`) leading to silent failures.
+It has a slightly higher overhead, but most applications fail to catch or log `AssertionError` that is thrown by `assert`, leading to silent failures.

 ## 3rd-party libraries and tools